 No Copies of the Pataka Magazine produced between 1990 and 1991 have been located.

-The 1990s were a vibrant era for the Pataka Magazine, management of the magazine was taken over by 1 Base Supply Battalion with WO2 G.D Moore as the Editor.
-Taking Young officers under his wing, GD would hit the road with his team and visit most units throughout the country, gathering material for the Magazine and if time permitted playing the occasional round of golf.
-Utilising the latest in word processing technology (Wordperfect 5.1 and Alldus Pagemaker 4) GD revitalised the format of the Pataka Magazine into a professional looking publication, which was both an entertaining and informative read of 60 to 100 pages.
-The traditional Pataka Magazine cover was retired and replaced with a full page colour photo.
+The 1990s were a vibrant era for the Pataka Magazine.
+Management of the magazine was taken over by 1 Base Supply Battalion with WO2 G.D Moore as the Editor.
+Taking Young officers under his wing, GD hit the road with his team and visited most units throughout the country, gathering material for the Magazine and if time permitted playing the occasional round of golf.
+Utilising the latest in word processing technology (Wordperfect 5.1 and Alldus Pagemaker 4) GD revitalised the format of the Pataka Magazine into a professional-looking publication, which was both an entertaining and informative read of 60 to 100 pages.
+The traditional Pataka Magazine cover was retired and replaced with a full-page colour photo.

 The 1992 editions of Pataka can be viewed on the links below;

 The 1993 editions of Pataka can be viewed on the links below;

 Produced but the editorial team of WO2’s Dave Cossey and Willy Epiha, this edition was a huge effort at 108 pages, with a cover which highlighted the unveiling of the RNZAOC window at St Marks Chapel in Waiouru.